Poems for 8th Graders: 15 Powerful Classroom Ideas

 7. “Introduction to Poetry” by Billy Collins

-In this poem, Collins laments the way students often try to “torture” a poem to find its meaning rather than just experiencing it.
-He uses humorous and vivid metaphors, like holding a poem up to the light ot pressing an ear against its hive.
-It serves as a meta-commentary on the very act of reading poetry in a classroom.
+Poetic analysis is critiqued in this meta-commentary that laments how students often “torture” a poem for meaning rather than just experiencing it.
+Meta-commentary is a literary device where the text comments on its own structure, purpose, or the act of reading itself.
+Collins uses humorous and vivid metaphors, like holding a poem up to the light or pressing an ear against its hive.

 “Introduction to Poetry” by Billy Collins